ManuelM512/HowFarAmI/README.md

 # How Far Am I?

 Have you ever played the game where you navigate from one Wikipedia page to another using the fewest links possible?
-This project implements exactly that.
+This does exactly that.

 [Instagram video demonstrating the game](https://www.instagram.com/reel/C9OXJCCO8mh/?utm_source=ig_web_copy_link)